spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 </br>
 </br>
 <img src="{{assetRoot}}assets/github404.png" style=" float: right; margin: 10px; display: block; width: 30%; padding: 20px 20x"/>
 **Note:** You **must** follow this step to use the GDK.
-If you have not joined the `EpicGames` organisation on GitHub, the [SpatialOS Unreal Engine fork link](https://github.com/improbableio/UnrealEngine) returns a GitHub 404 error and you can't download it.
+If you have not joined the Epic Games organization on GitHub, the [SpatialOS Unreal Engine fork link](https://github.com/improbableio/UnrealEngine) returns a GitHub 404 error and you can't download it.

 ### Step 2: Clone the fork repository